jackkidnie/jackkidnie/README.md

 ## Hi, I'm Jack.

-I'm an undergraduate researcher at the University of Missouri - Columbia.
+I'm an undergraduate junior in EE + CE and student researcher at the University of Missouri - Columbia.

 ### Primary Work